narengan/cis/cli/cli-firewall.md

 **NAME**

-   `cloud-internet-services firewall` - Get details of a firewall rule settings.
+   `firewall` - Get details of a firewall rule settings.

 **USAGE**